krymzonn/kimiko.nvim/README.md

 # Themery (Neovim Theme Template)

 Themery is a starter template for building and publishing your own Neovim colorscheme plugin.
-It comes with an example theme ("themery") demonstrating:
+It comes with an example theme ("kimiko") demonstrating:

 - Centralized palette with semantic slots
 - Treesitter, UI, and popular plugin highlight groups